tvdboom/ATOM/docs_sources/user_guide/data_management.md

 possible matching dtype.

 Apart from the dataset itself, a model's [prediction attributes][] (e.g.
-`atom.lr.predict_train`), metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
+`#!python atom.lr.predict_train`), metric scores and [shap values][shap] are also stored as attributes of the model to avoid having to recalculate them every time they are needed.
 This data can occupy a considerable amount of memory for large datasets.
 You can delete all these attributes using the [clear][atomclassifier-clear] method in order to free some memory before [saving][atomclassifier-save] the class.